npm/npm/README.md

 If you would like to use npm programmatically, you can do that.
 It's not very well documented, but it *is* rather simple.

-Most of the time, unless you actually want to do all the things that npm does, you should try using one of npm's dependencies rather than using npm itself, if possible.
+Unless you actually want to do all the things that npm does, you should try using one of npm's dependencies (rather than npm itself), if possible.

-Eventually, npm will be just a thin cli wrapper around the modules that it depends on, but for now, there are some things that you must use npm itself to do.
+Eventually, npm will be just a thin cli wrapper around the modules it depends on.
+But for now, there are some things that you must use npm itself to do.

     var npm = require("npm")